 Are.
 You.
 Serious?
-Paul's given you 3 questions to ask to help determine whether, spiritually, you are a real, natural diamond or if you're cubic zirconium.
+Paul's given you three questions to ask to help determine whether, spiritually, you are cubic zirconium or a real, natural diamond.

-3 things that show you're serious:
+Three things that show you're serious:

 - #1: Your repentance is genuine.
 You are truly sorry for what your sin did to God and to others.
 You're done blameshifting or trying to self-justify; you're genuinely sorry for what your sin did to God and others and ready to change. - #2: You seriously consider what direction your relationships and influences are taking you in and surround yourselves with the right ones. - #3 You pursue real relationships in the church because that's where real change happens.